Killing of Robert Dziekański: Criminal charges and convictions (2010–2017)

-On 29 June 2010 and prodded by the Braidwood findings, special prosecutor Richard Peck released an opinion there was sufficient new evidence to reopen the investigation into conduct of the four RCMP officers.
+On June 29, 2010, and prodded by the Braidwood findings, special prosecutor Richard Peck released an opinion there was sufficient new evidence to reopen the investigation into conduct of the four RCMP officers.
 The province's Criminal Justice Branch had decided in December 2008 not to charge the officers, saying their use of force was reasonable in the circumstances, but Peck said the inquiry unearthed new evidence and he recommended that the decision not to lay charges should be revisited.

 All four Mounties were charged with perjury as a result of the Braidwood Inquiry.
-Their cases were held separately.
+Their cases were tried separately.

 On June 22, 2015, Constable Kwesi Millington was sentenced to 30 months for the crime of perjury in his testimony to the Braidwood Inquiry.
 Justice William Ehrcke said it was "preposterous" that the Mountie claimed Dziekański was standing while he was stunned a second time, when it's clear from bystander video that Dziekański was already on the ground.
 In his ruling, Ehrcke said "The Crown has proven beyond a reasonable doubt that Constable Millington gave oral evidence under oath which he knew at the time to be false, and he did so with the intention to mislead the inquiry."

 Constable Bill Bentley was cleared of similar charges by Justice Mark McEwan, but as of June 22, 2015 the Crown had appealed the verdict.
 Robinson was then awaiting the verdict in his case, while Rundel's trial was "almost finished" at that point in time.

-More than ten years after the killing on 30 October 2017, the Supreme Court of Canada dismissed the appeals and affirmed the sentences of both Kwesi Millington, and Benjamin Robinson, both of whom were convicted of perjury.
+More than ten years after the killing, on 30 October 2017, the Supreme Court of Canada dismissed the appeals and affirmed the sentences of both Kwesi Millington, and Benjamin Robinson, both of whom were convicted of perjury.
 Millington was sentenced to 30 months and Robinson to 2 years.